Nested XLOOKUP

 =XLOOKUP(I2, names, sales)

-The lookup value has in the second row so that the formula will return with the entire row.
+The lookup value is in the second row, so the formula will return with the entire row.
 The result is an array that contains four periods of sales for Peter.

 ={16733, 40101, 36422, 25246}